Joao-Peterson/pnet/README.md

 pnet_fire(pnet, pnet_inputs_new(2, 1,0))
 ```

-This will execute one transition at a time, so the execution is made in stepped manner.
+This will execute **one and only transition** at a time, so the execution is made in stepped manner.

 ## Arguments